MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arraysortdescfunction.md

 ## Returns

-Returns the same number of arrays as in the input, so that the first one is sorted in descending order, and the others are ordered to match the reordered first array. `null` will be returned for every array that differs in length from the first one.
+Returns the same number of arrays as in the input, so that the first one is sorted in descending order, and the others are ordered to match the reordered first array.

-If `nulls_last` is not provided, a default value of `true` is used.
+`null` will be returned for every array that differs in length from the first one.

+If the array contains elements of different types, then it will be sorted in the following order:

+* Numeric, `datetime` and `timespan` elmeents
+* String elements
+* Guid elements
+* All the rest

 ## Example 1